Wide Load Rules Guide: Permits, Escorts, Weight Limits

 What is Considered a Wide-Load

-If the flatbed load extends to 12 or more feet in width, you may need to hire travel escorts as well.
+If your flatbed load extends to 12 or more feet in width, you may need to hire travel escorts as well.
 We'll get more into that subject a bit more in the following section.

 Weight is another important consideration.
 In general, 46,000 pounds is the maximum legal weight for a load.
 However, local regulations may vary on this.

 This limit is usually calculated based on the load carried by each axle.
-If the full load is under 46,000 pounds but the weight carried on one axle is higher than the legal limit, it could still be considered an oversize load and therefore requires special permits.
+If your full load is under 46,000 pounds but the weight carried on one axle is higher than the legal limit, it could still be considered an oversize load and therefore requires special permits.

 Most states require you to use amber lights or red flags in order to warn other vehicles on the road.
-The size of the load itself will determine what and how many flags or lights are needed.
+The size of your load itself will determine what and how many flags or lights are needed.

-Does your oversize loads consist of components that could be broken down and shipped separately within the legal limits?
+Does your oversize load consist of components that could be broken down and shipped separately within the legal limits?
 You may not be able to obtain or need the oversize load permit.
 Perhaps FTL would be a more suitable option if it can fit a standard bed.

 Travel Escorts